lthoangg/shopee-crawler/README.md

 # Shopee-crawler

-This is a crawling tool.
+This is a light crawling tool.

 High performance.